A Golfer’s Biggest Hazard, Part 2

 I told him, “Yeah, I heard.”

-We laughed about it and told each other, “Lets get some strokes back.”
+We laughed about it and said to each other, “Lets get some strokes back.”

 Denver was in a great frame of mind and I stayed with him for most of the remainder of the round.
 His attitude remained terrific and he fought like a champion.
-After his disaster on the 3rd and 4th, he played the rest of his round 2 under par to finish at +4 for the day—really respectable.
+After his disaster on the 3rd and 4th, he fought his way around and played the rest of his round 2 under par to finish at +4 for the day—really respectable.
 In fact, he came back to tie one of his playing competitors and beat the other.

 Golf isn’t always about winning.
 Many days it’s about salvaging.
 Golf always teaches you something, especially on the hard days, but you have to be willing to endure pain in order to get the reward.
 Denver had already learned the lesson and because he didn’t panic, mope or sulk, golf rewarded him.
 He didn’t have to win or shoot the lowest score to demonstrate his greatness.
-A lesser player would have quit mentally.
+A lesser player would have quit mentally and shot a high score.
 Not him.
 He earned the respect of the young men who played with him; not only that, they learned a lesson from him — how a champion responds when things get tough.

 I was an extremely proud coach that day.